It's Amazon And Nobody Else With Online Christmas Sales

 As already mentioned, this is probably going to improve once the final numbers come in for the season, as Amazon was gaining momentum, not losing it, as the shopping season got closer to Christmas day.

-Even better news, is that more shoppers were gravitating to e-commerce as their shopping choice, which means what would have been about 37 percent last year, is much higher this year.
+Even better news is that more shoppers were gravitating to e-commerce as their shopping choice, which means what would have been about 37 percent last year is much higher this year.
 That of course applies to Best Buy, Target, Wal-Mart, and other online retailers as well.

-The National Retail Federation has projected online holiday sales to increase by about 3.6 percent year-over-year.
+The National Retail Federation has projected online holiday sales to increase by about 3.6 percent year over year.
 Analysts following the retail sector have a similar outlook.

-source: Slice Intelligence
+Source: Slice Intelligence

-Amazon Prime memberships soar
+Amazon Prime Memberships Soar

-While Amazon doesn't reveal its Prime numbers, it did say it had the best year this holiday season for increasing its Amazon Prime membership.
+While the company doesn't reveal its Prime numbers, it did say it had the best year this holiday season for increasing its Amazon Prime membership.
 With members spending a lot more than non-members, this will be a big revenue boost for the company, assuming it is able to keep churn low.

-There is no reason to expect it not to, as in the past it has been able to retain a high percentage of its members, although the question of whether or not it'll have to increase its annual fee beyond the psychologically important $99 per year, will determine if churn will remain at past levels, or consumers will abandon the service at that price point.
+There is no reason to expect it not to, as in the past it has been able to retain a high percentage of its members, although the question of whether or not it'll have to increase its annual fee beyond the psychologically important $99 per year will determine if churn will remain at past levels or consumers will abandon the service at that price point.

 That's one of the reasons it has been trying to provide a compelling lineup for its video service, which is included in the membership, by producing its own content to keep Prime members in the fold.

 We really won't know the impact of the new members until the earnings report after the second quarter of 2017.
-By then we'll have a couple of quarters to measure the results and compare them against past performances during the same period of time.
+By then, we'll have a couple of quarters to measure the results and compare them against past performances during the same period of time.

 The company also stated that on December 23 it had the biggest Prime Now day ever, generating three times the sales it did in 2015.
 While not available in all markets, it does show the future growth potential of Amazon if it rolls it out to more markets in the years ahead.
 Prime Now is where it offers a two-hour delivery service.